“I see, I forget. I hear, I remember. I do, I understand.” — Chinese Proverb

 In leadership or executive coaching, there is no defined set of hours.
 There is a defined set of topic or outcomes one want to understand.
 But that does not mean that we do not work to a set of topics.

-For example, if you really wanted to understand Chinese culture, there are certain concepts you must understand, certain readings that need to be done and discussions that must be had.
+For example, if you really wanted to do business, there are certain concepts you must understand, certain readings that need to be done and discussions that must be had.

 Business practices vary depending on what area of China one is looking at and the nature of the industry one is in.
 That said, there are certain business practices and cultural patterns that are important in conducting business anywhere in China.